ranjodh-kaur/dillinger_Mobile/Unit 1. Introduction to Mobile Development.md

 3. **User’s Needs**:
    - The app could **suggest cake recipes** for users who want to **bake a cake at home**, or it could help them find the **perfect bakery** or **cake delivery service** for people who are **celebrating a special occasion**.

-By focusing on **needs**, then refining those needs into **goals** and adding the **context** (location, time, occasion), you can design a cake strategy that helps users have the best experience, whether they’re ordering a cake or baking one themselves! 🍰📱
+By focusing on **needs**, then refining those needs into **goals** and adding the **context** (location, time, occasion), you can design a cake strategy that helps users have the best experience, whether they’re ordering a cake or baking one themselves!

+______

+Following are tips on how to focus on context, goals, and needs:

+• Defining the users’ context is the first thing to do.
+Without it, you don’t have a mobile strategy; you have only a plan of action.

+• Uncover the users’ goals, and then try and understand how the users’ context alters their goals.

+• With goals understood, figure out the tasks the users want to perform.

+• Look for ways to filter content by context, such as location, media, and model.
+_______

 ### Rule #5: You Can’t Support Everything
 When building a mobile strategy, one of the first things you have to do is **accept that you can't support every device** out there.
 The sheer number of mobile devices and browsers in the world makes it impractical to develop for each one, and trying to do so can drain your resources before you even get your product to market.